top1944/duckuments/docs/atoms_85_fall2017_projects/14_controllers/30-final-project-report-controllers.md

 - Include an explanation / discussion of the results.
 Where things (as / better than / worst than) you expected?
 What were the biggest challenges?
 -->

-We evaluated the improvement of performance with help of several evaluations.
-The evaluation procedure are defined in our [Indermediate Report](#controllers-int-report).
+We evaluated the improvement of the performance with help of several tests.
+The evaluation procedure are defined in our [Intermediate Report](#controllers-int-report).
 The main benchmark feature was the average deviation from tracking reference during a run (distance to middle lane) and the standard deviation of the same value.
-We also benchmarked the deviation from the heading angle as well, but since the bot is mainly controlled according to the deviation of the tracking distance it was the main feature to lead our development.
+We also benchmarked the deviation from the heading angle as well but since the bot is mainly controlled according to the deviation of the tracking distance, it was the main feature to lead our development.
 Benchmarking in general occurred by letting the Duckiebot run a specific experiment and recording a rosbag.
-We wrote a distinct offline benchmarking application, that analyzes the rosbag containing the recorded values and creates plots with the extracted information about tracking distance and heading angle over the run.
+We wrote a distinct offline benchmarking application mentioned above, that analyzes the rosbag containing the recorded values and creates plots with the extracted information about tracking distance and heading angle over the run.

 Furthermore, we assessed the performance of the Duckiebots in the following dimensions: